azole/laravel58-bref-cdk/README.md

 Copy this new [serverless.yml](https://github.com/azole/laravel58-bref-cdk/blob/master/doc/serverless.yml) from doc folder to your bref project and deploy it again (or just synthesize it).

-You can get a new CloudFormation Template json files in .serverless folder.
+The new CloudFormation Template json files will be generated in .serverless folder.

-Observe this the creation json, which services does it create?
+Observe `./serverless/cloudformation-template-update-stack.json`, which services does it create?

-(You also can observe thess results in CloudFormation Stack AWS Console.)
+(You also can observe these results in CloudFormation Stack AWS Console.)

 - ServerlessDeploymentBucket: create a S3 bucket for uploading lambda zip file
 - WebsiteLogGroup: create a CloudWatch log group